imprisonedmind/skuld/README.md

   - By default, syncs everything since your last successful sync; you can also run `skuld sync week` or `skuld sync today`.
   - Only posts when there’s time to add; adds a worklog.
 Issue comments are optional (see Configuration).

+## Branch Mapping
+- Purpose: sometimes you create and work on a Git branch before a Jira ticket exists.
+Use Skuld to map branches to Jira keys after the fact so that time on those branches is correctly attributed during syncs.

+- List branches and mappings
+  - `skuld branches --list` (run inside the repo or pass `--project /path/to/repo`)
+  - Shows recent WakaTime branches for this repo’s mapped WakaTime project (last 7 days by default) plus any already‑mapped branches.
+  - For longer history: `skuld branches --list --days 30`

+- Interactive mapping
+  - `skuld branches --interactive`
+  - Pick a branch from the list and enter a Jira key (e.g., `SOT-728`).
+Mapping is saved to `~/.skuld.yaml` under this repo.

+- Direct set/unset
+  - Set: `skuld branches --set "feature/my-branch" ABC-123`
+  - Unset: `skuld branches --unset "feature/my-branch"`

+- Where it’s stored
+  - In `~/.skuld.yaml`:
+    ```yaml
+    projects:
+      "/absolute/path/to/repo":
+        wakatimeProject: your-wakatime-project
+        branchIssues:
+          feature/my-branch: ABC-123
+    ```

+- How sync uses it
+  - During allocation, if a WakaTime branch name does not contain a Jira key, Skuld will use your `branchIssues` mapping to attribute time to the specified Jira issue.

 ## What it prints (preview)
 ```
 Worklog Preview (dry-run)